The IFTR Music Theatre Working Group will be meeting at the IFTR 2023 Accra, Ghana, 24 to 28 July 2023. Read more

 The Working Group is a forum for the discussion of the field of music and/in theatre, broadly.
 This includes forms of music theatre, musical theatre, opera, soundscapes in performance and sound in performance.
 The Working Group would like to develop critical scholarship in these specific areas and supports projects that may arise from interests the develop such fields (publications, conferences, open panels, etc.).

-The Working Group will be meeting in Belgrade for the IFTR conference 2018.
+The Working Group will be in meeting Galway (virtual) for the IFTR conference 2021.

 Sao Paulo 2017

 The Working Group did not manage to meet in Sao Paulo.